iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 }
 ```

--
-In case the model is not active, a block of code runs instead of the `stepForward` function, in order to make sure the motors stop moving, and to update sensors for development purposes.
-First, the duty cycles are set to zero, both in the model struct fields and in the respective channels of Timer 2.
-Second, the driver inputs are all cleared to make a breaking condition according to the driver's data sheet.
-Third, the encoder of the reaction wheel is updated by calling the `encodeWheel` function, supplying a pointer to the encoder's instantiation and the value of the counter register `CNT` of Timer 3.
-Timer 3 is configured with two cannels A nd B for reading the absolute position of the wheel.
-What Timer 3 counts in the "encoder mode" is the angular position of the reaction wheel.
-Then, the `encodeWheel` function transforms the angular position to the angular velocity for the linear quadratic regulator model.
-The rolling wheel's encoder works in the same way, except Timer 4 is used.
-Next, the rate of electric current in the coils of the motors is measured by calling the `senseCurrent` function with pointers to the current sensor struct of the motors.

-Finally, the Inertial Measurement Unit (IMU) is updated by calling the `updateIMU` function with the pointer to the model struct.
-There are two IMUs on the robot for estimating tilt at the pivot point rather than the point where the IMUs are located.
-The essential feature of the `updateIMU` function is the ability to calculate the roll and pitch angles using the static acceleration of gravity, discarding the dynamical part of acceleration beforehand.
-The quality of tilt estimation depends on three features:

-1. The calculation is done for the pivot point.

-2. The calculation does not consider dynamical accelerations of the robot.

-3. The tilt estimation given the accelerometers is enhanced by fusing it with gyroscopic measurements.

--
-An episode is defined as one or more sequential interactions with the environment.
-An episode is started by pressing the blue push button on the robot, or updating a control policy.
-An episode is finished once the robot falls over or when the control policy is updated.
-The field `k` of the model counts the number of environment interactions in an episode.
-Since the `stepForward` function is essentially a Recursive Least Squares (RLS) algorithm, it will make the filter matrix `W_n` and the inverse autocorrelation matrix `P_n` converge to their respective final values after a finite number of runs.
-The exact number of runs for the RLS to converge is not constant, but we can assume that it is small when the robot approaches a state in which opposing angular momenta are balanced.
-While the RLS converges we expect to evaluate a minimal change to filter coefficients less than the quantity specified by the name `minimumChange`.
-Therefore, by counting the number of `stepForward` function calls we can insert control policy updates periodically and occasionally depending on the filter coefficients changes.

-The function `updateControlPolicy` is given a pointer to the model object and its side effect is an update to the feedback policy matrix `K_j`.
-The index of the feeback policy matrix is different from the index of the filter matrix `W_n` and the inverse autocorrelation matrix `P_n`.
-A second counter variable `j` is incremented every time the control policy is updated, whereas the variable `k` counts the number of calls to the `stepForward` function.
-However, if the update period is higher than one control cycle then the variable `j` counts at a slower rate than the variable `k`.
-The variable `updatePolicyPeriod` equals the time out of the active policy.
-The condition `model.k % updatePolicyPeriod == 0` ensures that no active policy can act more times than the quantity specified with the name `updatePolicyPeriod`.
-During the value iteration process in the `stepForward` function call, one of the side effects is triggering a control policy update as soon as the RLS algorithm converges.
-The convergence condition is satisfied whenever the reduce sum of the absolute value of the corrections to the filter coefficients is less than the quantity `minimumChange`.
-Minimum change is a way to to see if there is any update to the filter coefficients or not.
-Therefore, the binary `or` operator `||` determines if a control policy update should be done at any given control cycle, between two arguments: A. **the update policy time out period** and B. **the coefficients convergence update trigger**.
-Variable policy update rates save energy consumption as they keep good policies active for longer episodes.

--
-In order to monitor the controller and debug issues we write the logs periodically to the standard input / output console.
+In order to monitor the controller and debug issues, we write the logs periodically to the standard input / output console.
 The variable `log_counter` is incremented by one every control cycle.
-Then, the log counter is compared to the constnt `LOG_CYCLE` for finding out if a cycle should be logged.
-But it is not a sufficient condition for logging because a second fuse bit is also rquired for permission to log.
+Then, the log counter variable `logCounter` is compared to the constnt `logPeriod` for finding out if a cycle should be logged.
+But it is not a sufficient condition for logging, because a second fuse bit is also rquired for permission to log.
 The second fuse bit is connected to the port C of the general purpose input / output, pin 1.
-Whenever the fuse bit pin is grounded it is activated.
-Once the fuse bit is active, the transmission flag `transmit` is set at the appropriate control cycle count.
-The reason for `LOG_CYCLE` is to limit the total number of logs per second, as the Micro-Controller Unit (MCU) is too fast for a continuous report.
-And the second fuse bit is there to turn off logging for saving time, as log transmissions takes time away from the control processes.
-So by using the logical "and" operator `&&` we can combine the logging cycle condition with the logging fuse bit, in order to regulate the frequnecy of transmissions.
+Whenever the fuse bit pin is grounded, it is activated.
+Once the fuse bit is active, the local transmission flag `transmit` is set at the relevant control cycle count.
+The reason for `logPeriod` is to limit the total number of logs per second, as the Micro-Controller Unit (MCU) is too fast for a continuous report.
+And the second fuse bit is there to turn off logging for saving time, as log transmission takes time away from the control processes.
+So by using the logical "and" operator `&&` we can combine the logging period condition with the logging fuse bit, in order to manage the frequnecy of transmissions.

 ```c
 if (model.logCounter > model.logPeriod && HAL_GPIO_ReadPin(GPIOC, GPIO_PIN_1) == 0)